 Appendix 28a [hereinafter the "Oct 26 FOIA Request"].
-The Department is required by law to "create and maintain a computerized database" of information relating to Concealed Pistol Licenses [CPL] pursuant to MCL 28.425e(1) [hereinafter "Firearms Records Database"].
-Michigan law expressly directs that public officials may only access the Firearms Records Database for specific enumerated purposes.
+The Department is required by law to "create and maintain a computerized database" of information relating to

+Concealed Pistol Licenses [CPL] pursuant to MCL 28.425e(1) [hereinafter "Firearms Records Database"].
+However, Michigan law expressly limits the reasons why public officials may access the Firearms Records Database for specific enumerated purposes.
 MCL 28.421b(2)(f).
+MOC has learned of past and ongoing abuses.
+It desires to check upon "the official acts of those who represent them as public officials and public employees."
+MCL 15.231(2).